-- The government's ability to enforce integrity mechanisms - The effective prosecution of corrupt officials - Red tape and excessive bureaucratic burden - The existence of adequate laws on financial disclosure, conflict of interest prevention and access to information
+- The government's ability to enforce integrity mechanisms - The effective prosecution of corrupt officials - Red tape and excessive bureaucratic burden - The existence of adequate laws on financial disclosure, conflict of interest prevention and access to information - · Legal protection for whistleblowers, journalists and investigators

-1 The methodology used to calculate the CPI 2019 builds on the work examining alternative approaches for constructing the CPI carried out by Prof. Andrew Gelman: Professor, Department of Statistics and Department of Political Science, Columbia University and Dr Piero Stanig: Fellow, Methodology Institute, London School of Economics and Political Science.
+&lt;sup>1 The methodology used to calculate the CPI builds on the work examining alternative approaches for constructing the CPI carried out by Prof. Andrew Gelman: Professor, Department of Statistics and Department of Political Science, Columbia University and Dr Piero Stanig: Fellow, Methodology Institute, London School of Economics and Political Science.
 This work was presented to Transparency International in a report that is available on request.
 Please email cpi@transparency.org.